 Website icon Xpert.Digital

-Climate analysis Frankfurt: The master plan 100% climate protection and the impact of climate change with strategy
+Climate analysis Frankfurt: The master plan for 100% climate protection and the impact of climate change with strategy

-Frankfurt: Impact of climate change and strategies for the future – Image: engel.ac|Shutterstock.com
+Frankfurt: Impacts of climate change and strategies for the future – Image: engel.ac|Shutterstock.com

 Climate change in Frankfurt am Main: Preventive measures for a heat-resistant city